 I keep coming up with theories on love.
 It’s a theme in my life.
-I’m of that age where it strikes everyone around me as odd that I should be single and approaching 40.
+I’m of that age where it strikes everyone around me as odd that I should be single.
 A real estate agent on Saturday proclaimed he thought it was profoundly weird I wasn’t married.
 “I mean, you keep yourself fit, so why don’t you have a husband.”
 It was a logic I refused to try and follow.

-I’m also of that age where everyone around me are in relationships that strike me as, well, more than odd (toxic, perhaps? highly compromising?).
+I’m also of that age – approaching 40 – where everyone around is in relationships, relationships that strike me as, well, more than odd (toxic, perhaps? highly compromising?).
 And so I come up with, and collect, theories.

 I was thinking about this theory this morning.
 I met a woman in Provence called Francine who made me lemon balm tea late one night and in her soft voice told me she thought it was better to fall in love later in life.
-She was 50 or so and single and still believed it wasn’t her time yet.
+She is 50 or so and single and still believes it isn’t her time yet.

 Her theory has a wonderful French fatalism about it.
-With a dose of “eat your cabbage first and leave your succulent pork chop till last” thinking (you’re either a “eat the best thing on your plate first” or a “save the best till last” type, right?
-I’m the latter.).
+With a dose of “eat your cabbage first and leave your succulent pork chop till last” thinking.

 “When you fall in love and find your match when you’re young, ” she said, ” you haven’t been around enough to handle the hurt.
 So when it ends, the pain is so bad,” she said.
 (French fatalism dictates that love will, of course, end.)